Living In 3D: Everything You Need To Know About 3D Technology

 3D Technology

-Avatar becomes the most successful movie of all time, boosted healthily by its 3D screenings and this month, Tim Burton’s Alice in Wonderland does record-breaking first weekend numbers for a 3D movie.
-With all that’s happening in the world of 3D, it’s hard to keep track of what it means for the consumer at home.
+Avatar became the most successful movie of all time, boosted healthily by its 3D screenings.
+Tim Burton’s Alice in Wonderland had record-breaking first weekend numbers for a 3D movie.
+With all that has happened in the world of 3D, it’s hard to keep track of what it means for the consumer at home.
 Should you watch the latest blockbuster on a 3D screen?
 Have you had enough of 2D games?
-Are you ready to watch TV at home while wearing a set of funky glasses?
-Here’s a breakdown of what 3D stuff is out there, and upcoming developments and events to look out for!
+Are you ready to watch TV at home while wearing a set of funky glasses or a VR headset?
+Here’s a breakdown of what 3D things are out there, 3D in the past, and upcoming developments and events to look out for!

 “3D is clearly on its way to the mass market,”Howard Stringer, CEO Sony

-If you don’t want to miss out on the current generation of 3D, you’ll definitely require 3D glasses.
-Sure they’re funny looking and you don’t want to wear them but once you really go through the 3D experience, you won’t have any problems with them!
+3D Glasses are still around but aren’t as popular as they used to be.
+If you didn’t want to miss out on the current generation of 3D at the time, you’d require 3D glasses.
+Sure they were funny looking and you didn’t want to wear them but once you went through the 3D experience, you wouldn’t have any problems with them!

 • Circular polarized glasses